 Externally, sharing pay gap information with the public and partners underscores a commitment to social responsibility.
 It encourages other organisations to do the same, fostering a culture of transparency across industries.
 The public also holds organisations accountable which can lead to greater support from customers and the wider community.

 Taking action is the final and most important step in addressing the ethnicity pay gap.
-Once disparities have been identified, organisations must develop strategies to reduce them.
+Once disparities have been identified, if they exist, organisations must develop strategies to reduce them.
 These strategies may include implementing fairer hiring practices, establishing mentorship programs, launching diversity and inclusion initiatives and offering training programs to combat bias.

 How does PayCaptain help?